-Ms. Dix is a registered structural engineer in California with experience in the design and analysis of various steel and concrete structures.
+Ms. Dix has experience in the design and analysis of various steel and concrete structures.
 Her focus is on ship-to-shore cranes and other structures that reside next to, in, or on top of the water, such as heavy lift and container handling equipment, wharves, and floating cranes.
 She likes earthquake and fatigue engineering topics and working with clients.